anki-code/xonsh-awesome-cli-app/README.md

 ## Features

-* Based on power and sugar from [click](https://click.palletsprojects.com).
+* CLI: based on power and sugar from [click](https://click.palletsprojects.com).
-* Pip-installable as well as clone-and-run.
+* Execution: pip-installable as well as clone-and-run.
 * Ability to grow your library.
 * Ability to set up context and environment.
 * Ability to set up context options and command arguments.